-Starting early 2018 have hosted ten “Seeds Impact Lunches: Connecting dots” gathering people doing good things in Ōtautahi Christchurch together every two months or so.
-Click the link below to register if you would like to attend the next ones in July 2019 – this time a dinner!
+Starting early 2018 have hosted more than ten “Seeds Impact Lunches: Connecting dots” gathering people doing good things in Ōtautahi Christchurch together every two months or so.
+Click the link below to register if you would like to attend the next one in September 2019.